How Do I Prevent Fleas And Ticks On My Puppy?

 In addition to regular brushing, using a flea comb is an effective way to remove fleas and ticks from your puppy's coat.
 This specialized comb has fine teeth designed to trap and remove these parasites.
 Before using the flea comb, make sure your puppy's fur is dry and free from tangles.

 Starting at the head, gently comb through your puppy's fur, paying close attention to areas where fleas and ticks are commonly found.
 After each stroke, inspect the comb for any signs of these parasites.
-If you spot any, immediately dip the comb into a bowl of soapy water to drown and kill the fleas or ticks.
+If you spot any, immediately dip the comb into a bowl of soapy to drown and kill the fleas or ticks.

 By incorporating regular grooming and thorough inspections into your puppy's routine, you can minimize the risks of fleas and ticks and keep your furry friend healthy and happy.